marcinduma/LTRCLD-2557/docs/use-case1.md

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image72.png" width = 800>

-On the right side of the template screen, we can customize the Tempalte Display Name, and also select Tenant.
+On the right side of the template screen, we can customize the **Template Display Name**, and also select **Tenant**.
 Add Display Name and Select a Tenant.

 - Display Name: **temp-stretch-01**
 - Tenant setting: **Tenant-01**